Andrew-Arcade/.github/profile/README.md

 ### Version 2

 Version 2 of Andrew Arcade will feature a redesigned case.
 My goal is to make it more comfortable to use and to improve some of the mounting parts that didn’t work well in the first version.

+I basically finished building version 2, I am working on organizing all the repos and making instructions for everything.